AnoushkaTripathi/NASSCOM-VSD-SoC-design-Program/README.md

   - Specifies pitch, spacing, and other relevant details necessary for efficient routing.
 ## Day 4 Labs

+**VLSI Layout Geometries and DRC Errors**

+In this section, we explore independent example layout geometries (M3.1, M3.2, M3.5, and M3.6) and highlight the specific DRC (Design Rule Check) errors associated with each:

+1. **M3.1 (Metal Width DRC):**
+   - Violation: The metal trace width in M3.1 is below the specified minimum width threshold.
+   - Error: Metal width does not meet design rules.

+2. **M3.2 (Metal Spacing DRC):**
+   - Violation: The distance between adjacent metal traces in M3.2 does not meet the required spacing.
+   - Error: Metal spacing violation.

+3. **M3.5 (Via Overlapping DRC):**
+   - Violation: The vias in M3.5 overlap with each other.
+   - Error: Via overlapping issue.

+4. **M3.6 (Minimum Area DRC):**
+   - Violation: The enclosed area within M3.6 does not meet the specified minimum area requirement.
+   - Error: Minimum area violation.

 Use the command `magic -d XR` to open the Magic tool